tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 |image500|

+..
+WARNING:: Name needs to be exact or demo will fail.

 - Next we need to modify the VS we created earlier to pass traffic.

-- At the bottom of the Men **Click** the "Show Advanced Menu"" >> Local Traffic >> Virtual Servers >> Virtual Server List >> Select the L7_Behaviroal Server.
+- At the bottom of the Menu **Click** the "Show Advanced Menu"" >> Local Traffic >> Virtual Servers >> Virtual Server List >> Select the Auction Server.

 - Under ""Configuration"" Select **Advanced**
 - Ensure the following are Set:
-    Source Address translation to none
+  -Source Address translation to none
-    Uncheck Address translation
+  -Uncheck Address translation
-    Uncheck Port translation
+  -Uncheck Port translation
-    Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931) To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.
+  -Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)

+-To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.

 - Click **Update**